 Phnom Penh is a beautiful Southeast Asian city and the capital of Cambodia.
 Once the capital of the French colony of Cambodia and Manchuria, Phnom Penh has an interesting pre and post-colonial history, giving rise to a plethora of things to do in Phnom Penh.
 Its great boulevards are still lined with old colonial French villas and buildings but the country’s Buddhist heritage endures in the many gorgeous monasteries and pagodas located here.
 As a busy capital and major economic and cultural center, Phnom Penh gets a lot of visitors.
+So, become one of them and witness a culture trip to experience Combodia like never before.

 Let’s discover what all you can do on your trip to this marvelous city in Cambodia for a fun and frolic vacation:

-1. Tuol Sleng Genocide Museum
+1. Tuol Sleng Genocide Museum: Illuminating Hours

 The Killing Fields of Cambodia is a horrifying part of the history of the country.
 The museum used to be a highschool-turned-torture-center where almost 17,000 Cambodians were killed.
 The place has been preserved in the state it was found when the city was liberated in January 1979.
 Almost 6,000 haunting photographs from labor and extermination camps run during the Pol Pot regimes are displayed here.
 While not the most cheerful of places, the Tuol Sleng Genocide Museum is an essential part of the history of the place and that makes visiting it one of the most essential things to do in Phnom Penh, Cambodia.